LightShade12/STCg12/README.md

 ## Technical:
 The program has implementations in 3 languages:
 - C 17
-- Aarch32
+- ARMv4T Assembly
-- 8086 ISA
+- x86-16 Assembly

 ### Platforms:
-The C17 implementation is a robust codebase that can be compiled to any target platform via a suitable compiler.
+The C17 implementation can be compiled to any target platform via a suitable compiler.
 It is tested on AMD64 platform on an Intel Core i7 10750H CPU on Windows 10, built by clang 18.1.8.

-The 8086 ISA implementation is tailored for the Intel 8086 microprocessor.
+The x86-16 ISA assembly implementation is tailored for the Intel 8086 microprocessor.

-The Aarch32 implementation is tailored for the ARM7 microprocessor.
+The ARMv4T ISA assembly implementation is tailored for the ARM7TDMI microprocessor.